VishwaKarthikeyan/Experiment/README.md

 ## System Role:

-Messages assigned the "system" role play a foundational role in providing essential resources and setting the groundwork for effective interaction.
-These messages are designed to equip users with necessary templates, explanatory content, and visual aids.
-For example, they include a template JSON structure that exemplifies the expected format of output data, ensuring consistency and accuracy in representations of complex systems.
-Additionally, these messages offer detailed instructions on interpreting diagrams, highlighting key components such as system components, resource groups, and various services.
-Visual examples accompanying these instructions enhance comprehension, illustrating concepts like resource existence and network connectivity criteria based on diagrammatic cues.
-By equipping users with structured information and visual aids, the "system" messages facilitate a clear and systematic approach to automating the extraction and analysis of system architecture data.
+Messages labeled "system" provide essential templates, explanations, and visual aids.
+They include a JSON template for consistent system data representation and clear instructions on diagram interpretation, highlighting key components like system elements, resource groups, and services.
+Visual examples illustrate concepts such as resource existence and network connectivity.
+These messages ensure a systematic approach to automating system architecture data analysis.

 ## User Role:
-Conversely, messages assigned the "user" role simulate the expected interaction and responses from users.
-These messages guide users through practical steps and directives on effectively navigating and extracting information from system architecture diagrams.
-For instance, they provide detailed instructions on identifying specific resources, capturing networking details based on visual indicators such as arrow line colors, and ensuring precision in documenting outputs.
-They outline criteria for accurately determining resource status (existing or new) by interpreting background colors and block fill patterns within the diagrams.
-Furthermore, the "user" messages present real-world examples and scenarios, illustrating correct and incorrect practices in output generation.
-By following these instructions, users can streamline the process of generating representations that reflect the intricate configurations of system environments accurately.
+Messages labeled "user" guide practical steps for navigating system architecture diagrams.
+They detail how to identify resources, interpret networking details from visual cues, and accurately document outputs.
+They clarify criteria for determining resource status within diagrams.
+Real-world examples demonstrate correct and incorrect practices in output generation, ensuring accurate representations of system configurations.

 # Prompt Engineering

-Prompt engineering involves crafting clear and detailed prompts that guide users or automated systems through tasks effectively.
-This process includes two essential types of prompts: instructions for generating JSON and examples pairing architecture diagrams with corresponding JSON outputs.
-Instructions outline steps, criteria, and formatting requirements to produce accurate JSON representations from input data.
-Examples provide visual and textual demonstrations, illustrating how to interpret diagrams and structure JSON outputs according to specified guidelines.
-This approach ensures tasks are streamlined, validated, and optimized for clarity and accuracy in handling complex data interpretation and output generation tasks.
+Prompt engineering involves crafting clear, concise prompts to guide users or automated systems effectively.
+This includes instructions for generating JSON and examples pairing diagrams with corresponding JSON outputs.
+Instructions outline steps, criteria, and formatting requirements for accurate data representation.
+Examples provide visual and textual demonstrations, ensuring clarity and accuracy in complex data interpretation and output generation tasks.

 # Example